microsoft/aerial_wildlife_detection/doc/setup_db.md

 ## Define database details

 The instructions below assume you have [installed the AIde project](install.md) and [configured the project configuration file](configure_settings.md) on the machine that is dedicated to running the database.
 However, for the database operation, this is not required.
-If you wish to skip these steps you will have to manually provide the four parameters below (`$(python util/configDef.py ...)`).
+If you wish to skip these steps you will have to manually provide the four parameters below (replace `$(python util/configDef.py ...)` with the respective values).

 ```bash
     dbName=$(python util/configDef.py --section=Database --parameter=name)